"Ingardeniana. A Spectrum of Specialised Studies Establishing the Field of Research." 1976. Analecta Husserliana no. 4.

-- Ryle Gilbert.
+Ryle, Gilbert.
+1927.
 "Review Of: Essentiale Fragen by Roman Ingarden."
 Mind no. 36:366-370.

 Reprinted in: The Journal of the British Society for Phenomenology 4, 1973 pp. 72-75

-- Sancipriano Mario.
+Sancipriano, Mario.
+1976.
 "Ingarden Et Le 'Vrai' Bergsonisme."
-Analecta Husserliana 4 (1976):141-148.
+Analecta Husserliana no. 4:141-148.

 Seifert, Joseph.
 1986.
 "Roman Ingarden' Realism and the Motives That Led Husserl to Adopt Transcendental Idealism: Critical Reflections on the Importance and Limits of Roman

-- Shusterman Richard.
+Shusterman, Richard.
+1987.
 "Ingarden, Inscription and Literary Ontology."
-Journal of the British Society for Phenomenology 2 (1987):103-119.
+Journal of the British Society for Phenomenology no. 2:103-119.

 Reprinted in: On the Aesthetics of Roman Ingarden: Interpretations and Assessments.

-- Simons Peter M. "Categories and Ways of Being."
+Simons, Peter M. 1986.
+"Categories and Ways of Being."
 Reports on Philosophy (Jagiellonian University) no. 10:89-104.

 (1) Cf. my Class, Mass and Mereology, "History and Philosophy of Logic" 4 (1983, 157-80, also Ch.
 4 of my book Parts.
 A Study in Ontology.

-- Smith Barry.
+Smith, Barry.
+1975.
 "The Ontogenesis of Mathematical Objects."
-Journal of the British Society for Phenomenology 6 (1975):91-101.
+Journal of the British Society for Phenomenology no. 6:91-101.

-- ———.
+———.
+1976.
 "Historicity, Value and Mathematics."
-Analecta Husserliana 4 (1976):219-239.
+Analecta Husserliana no. 4:219-239.

-- ———.
+———.
+1978.
 "An Essay in Formal Ontology."
-Grazer Philosophische Studien 6 (1978):39-62.
+Grazer Philosophische Studien no. 6:39-62.

-- ———.
+———.
+1979.
 "Roman Ingarden: Ontological Foundations for Literary Theory."
-In Language, Literature and Meaning, edited by Odmark, John.
-373-390.
+In Language, Literature and Meaning, edited by Odmark, John, 373-390.
 Amsterdam: Benjamins

 ———.
 1980.
 "Ingarden Versus Meinong on the Logic of Fiction."
-Philosophy and Phenomenological Research 41 (1980):93-105.
+Philosophy and Phenomenological Research no. 41:93-105.

-- ———.
+———.
+1987.
 "The Ontology of Epistemology."
 Reports on Philosophy (Jagiellonian University) no. 11:57-66.

 Third revised edition; first edition 1960; second edition 1965